-One of the key factors for a successful employee rewards and recognition program is a well-designed and executed communication strategy.
-Lack of proper communication can result in poor traction of the program among the employees and eventually, poor results from the program.
+One key factor for a successful employee rewards and recognition program is a well-designed and executed communication strategy.
+Lack of proper communication can result in poor traction among employees and, eventually, poor program results.

 The organization should ensure that the communication for a successful employee rewards and recognition program is well-planned and executed.